bmstibbe/poc-lsp-nuts/docs/03-vc-overview.md

 }
 ```

-The JWT Header contains the X.509 certificate chain and uses a SHA-256
+The JWT Header contains the X.509 certificate chain and uses a SHA-256 thumbprint as the Key ID of the intermediate CA. Pinning to an intermediate CA means you explicitly bind the did:x509 to that intermediate certificate’s fingerprint and you must update the DID whenever the intermediate CA changes or expires.
+See also the specification in https://trustoverip.github.io/tswg-did-x509-method-specification/#operations.

-thumbprint as the Key ID of the leaf certificate.
+**Note:** The did:x509 method allows you to pin either to an intermediate CA or to the root CA. Pinning to the intermediate CA provides a tighter binding but results in shorter DID lifetimes, because the DID must be updated whenever the intermediate certificate rolls over or expires.
+Pinning to the root CA creates a more stable DID, as root certificates have long validity periods and intermediate certificates can change over time without requiring a DID update.
+In all cases, standard X.509 path validation still applies: the leaf certificate, all intermediates, and the root must form a valid chain at the time of verification.

 ### 3.2.2 JWT Payload Fields for VC\'s (W3C JWT-VC)